Download progression document

 Every year a tree grows vertically at the roots and tips and also outwards when a new layer of wood is produced.
 This creates an internal ring to be formed which marks one year of tree growth.
 We can count the rings in a tree stump see how many years the tree had grown for.
 In good years when the tree has grown a lot, the ring formed will be wider than in other years.

-Felling a tree may be necessary when it’s location or condition is a risk to safety or is damaging property.
+Felling (cutting down) a tree may be necessary when it’s location or condition is a risk to safety or is damaging property.

-Trees can become damaged and unstable by weather conditions such as storms, drought or flooding.
+Trees can become damaged and unstable due to storms, drought or flooding.
 Trees can be dangerous if they are infested by pests or diseases.
 Tree roots can damage property by causing subsidence and blocking drains.

 Tree pruning can remove dangerous hanging branches or reduce the weight or impact of a tree without killing it.
 Pruning can be used to maintain trees in a safe condition, to promote growth, to improve size and shape or to improve the quality of flowers, fruit or timber.